Stefan-Endres/shgo/docs/README.md

 ![./image/Fig8.svg](./image/Fig8.svg)

 This distinguishes it from many other global optimisation algorithms using graph theory and clustering methods that often show poor performance by producing starting points that converge to the same local minimum [1].
 These guarantees are [proven to hold for Lipschitz smooth functions of arbitrarily high dimensions](https://github.com/Stefan-Endres/mdissertation/blob/master/dissertation.pdf).
-In addition since the locally convex sub-domains are processed  shgo can concentrate on the global search preventing the need to specify the usual trade-off between local and global search.
+In addition since the locally convex sub-domains are processed, shgo can concentrate on the global search.
+This circumvents the need to specify the usual trade-off between a local and global search.

 The full outline of the algorithm can be downloaded [here](files/algorithm.pdf).
 Detailed description of the properties and their proofs can be found in [1].